Operation Greeley

-Operation Greeley was a 173rd Airborne Brigade, 3rd Brigade, 1st Cavalry Division, Army of the Republic of Vietnam (ARVN) 22nd Division operation that took place in Kon Tum Province, South Vietnam, lasting from 17 June to 11 October 1967.
+Operation Greeley was a 173rd Airborne Brigade, 3rd Brigade, 1st Cavalry Division, Army of the Republic of Vietnam (ARVN) 22nd Division operation that took place in Kontum Province, South Vietnam, lasting from 17 June to 11 October 1967.

 Background

-Nestled in the northwest corner of II Corps, Kon Tum province stretched over almost 10,000 square kilometers of the roughest terrain in South Vietnam.
+Nestled in the northwest corner of II Corps, Kontum Province stretched over almost 10,000 square kilometers of the roughest terrain in South Vietnam.
 Although it was one of the largest provinces in the country, only about 100,000 people lived there, most of them Montagnards.

 Mahogany and other hardwood trees grew to 60 meters in height in the region south of Đăk Tô, forming a thick canopy that limited the effectiveness of air support and artillery fire.
 Below the canopy was a dense secondary growth of bamboo, vines, small trees, and scrub that reduced visibility on the ground and made movement through the highland forests a grueling task.
 Those few areas that appeared as clearings on military maps were often choked with bamboo, and in the jungle proper the air was still, the wildlife often watchful and mute, and nature's ability to regenerate astounding.
 Decay hastened by the constant moisture made the jungle floor an endlessly fermenting compost.
 Weather and topography had an impact as well.
 Steep and slippery spiny spurs, many uncharted, radiated downward from the high ridges into the narrow valleys, and movement through the higher, steeper elevations was always difficult.
 Mountains, ridges, and high hills also interfered with radio communications and aerial resupply, as did the weather.
 Regularly during the rainy season the region was beset by low-hanging clouds and fog that obscured the tops of ridges until late morning, while heavy showers often continued throughout the day.